ReproducibleQM/n_commandments/pres_outline.md

 _Deliverable Product:_ Some core &quot;frustrations&quot; in research collaborations; brainstorm of potential solutions to these issues

-_Format:_Split into 3- to 4-person groups (depending on attendance); provide each group with notepad and pen; designate notetaker/reporter for each group; work through guiding questions with end product in mind
+_Format:_ Split into 3- to 4-person groups (depending on attendance); provide each group with notepad and pen; designate notetaker/reporter for each group; work through guiding questions with end product in mind

 _Guiding Questions/Topic:_

 1. Intro to discussion
   1. We&#39;ll be sharing reflections on past collaborative experiences with each other
-  2. Will require some ground rules/guidelines for success…
-    1. Respect the privacy of your past collaborators
-    2. Reflect with humility on past experiences, be willing to admit we&#39;re not perfect!
-  3. Focus on digital aspects: what tools worked, what didn&#39;t
+  2. Focus on digital aspects: what tools worked, what didn&#39;t, why?
 2. Group: Introduction
   1. Institution/LTER Site
   2. Role (grad student, post-doc, prof, other…)
   3. Research Area
-  4. What brought you to this workshop?
 3. Reflect on a past experience (focus on group characteristics, rather than individuals)
   1. Solo: Think of a research collaboration you&#39;ve worked on (doesn&#39;t matter how big the group was, how dispersed you were, how long the project lasted, whether it&#39;s ongoing or not, what the result of the project was)
     1. What was the goal of the project (e.g., a paper, a novel dataset, a grant proposal, an outreach program, etc.)?